NIIN is a one-year Master of Science program that consists of a total of 26 units (13 per semester).

 To be considered for the program, a minimum 3.0 GPA is expected.
 However, the program is highly competitive and so GPAs higher than 3.0 are encouraged.

 Letters of recommendation should be uploaded to the USC application portal.
 If needed, letters of recommendation may be mailed, emailed, or dropped off in our office.
 Please contact our office if you have specific questions about letters of recommendation.

-Please refer to the Curriculum page for a list of our courses and the semester they are offered in.
+Please refer to the Curriculum page for a list of our courses and the semester in which they are offered.
 The NIIN courses would be taken in order during a one-year period.
 A sample NIIN_Course_Plan has also been provided.
 We request that you also submit a statement about why you are interested in this program.

 26 units are required.